Sydney-Informatics-Hub/hello-nextflow/docs/part2/00_intro.md

 }
 ```

-Drawing upon the bash scripts for each step of the workflow, the definitions will
-be completed in the following order:

-> Note: not sure this is exectly what we should follow for every process.
-Some are better suited than others.

-1. `script`
-2. `output`
-3. `input`
-4. `directives`
-5. Adding to the `workflow` scope, any `params` and channels required

 ### `nextflow.config`

+The `nextflow.config` file is a key part of any Nextflow workflow.
+While `main.nf` outlines the steps and processes of the workflow,
+`nextflow.config` allows you to define important settings and configurations
+that control _how_ your workflow should run.

-This script will intermittently be used in the following lessons.
+This script will be intermittently used in the following lessons to control
-> Note: Add a short explainer of what config will be used for.
+the use of Docker containers, how much resources (CPUs) should be used, and
+reporting of the workflow after it has finished running.